jenna-tb-ekwealor/academic-kickstart/content/authors/jennatbekwealor/_index.md

 ---
 # Display name
-name: Jenna T. B. Ekwealor
+title: Jenna T. B. Ekwealor

 # Username (this should match the folder name)
 authors: